 Lift Kits make the world go round in the trucking industries.
-You see them all the time on Light trucks, Sport Utility Vehicles, Heavy Duty rights, Jeeps and more!
+You see suspension lift kits all the time on Light trucks, Sport Utility Vehicles, Heavy Duty rights, Jeeps and more!
 A lift kit is what makes trucks stand out when they are mobbing down the highway, parked at the track, chilling in front of your house.
 Whatever you like to do, a lift kit takes your stock ride to the next level in styling.
-There are a few things you want to think about when adding a lift kit such as "why you want a lifted vehicle" and "how much lift you want".
+There are a few things you want to think about when adding a suspension lift kit such as "why you want a lifted vehicle" and "how much lift you want".

 The first thing you need to learn when considering suspension lift kits is what you want to do with it.
 There are basically two main reasons for installing any truck lift kit: style or function.
-Yeah they go hand in hand but their are still many differences when you're making a decision.
+Yeah they go hand in hand but there are still many differences when you're making a decision.
 Suspension lift kits are available for all late model trucks and come with unique components depending on ride height and application.